 Get enough sleep and a healthy diet.
 This includes getting enough water.
 When your body feels good, you feel good.
 Feeling good can prevent angry feelings.

-13. Learn to Build Trust.
+13. Learn to Build trust.
 Just like relationships, trust is a give and take.
 Learn to build mutual trust between coworkers, friends, and family.
 As you begin to trust the people in your life, you are less likely to feel they are doing frustrating things on purpose to annoy you.
 This will allow you to understand the situations better and apply empathy to a frustrating situation.

 15. Learn to Forgive and Forget.
 This is perhaps the most challenging strategy for people to learn.
-However, learning to forgive and forget is the best long term strategy for overall anger management.
+However, learning to forgive and forget is the best long-term strategy for overall anger management.
 Start today.
 Let go of your anger with others.
 You’ll be surprised how quickly you feel better.

 Note: The 15 strategies here are simply a guide to help you learn to manage your anger.
 If you continue to have anger issues that negatively affect your life, consider seeking help from qualified anger management or mental health professional.
-This is especially true if your anger hurts others or causes you physical pain.
+This is especially true if your anger hurts others or causes physical pain.